Walking, Fishing, and Castles - 40917

 The cottage also benefits from extensive enclosed private gardens with open panoramic views of the Lledr Valley.
 Across the valley is another notable building - Ty Mawr Wybrnant, the birthplace of William Morgan who translated the bible into Welsh in the 1580s.
 Walking, trekking, canoeing, tree-top climbing, mountain biking, golfing and fishing are just a few of the selection of outdoor activities available in the area.

-There is an abundance of lakes, rivers, hills and mountains nearby and you can walk up Moel Siabod from the door at Dol y Castell.
+There is an abundance of lakes, rivers, hills and mountains nearby and you can walk up Moel Siabod from the door.
 Popular attractions include the village of Betws-y-Coed and Swallow Falls, Conway Falls, Fairy Glen, Snowdon with its Mountain Railway, Dolwyddelan Castle and Llechwedd Slate Caverns at nearby Blaenau Ffestiniog.
 Also, further along the coast are Bodnant Gardens and Conwy Castle.

 Guest reviewsPowered by TripAdvisor